8apostal8/PancakeScanner/README.md

-# 🥞 PancakeScanner v3 (PowerShell)
+# 🥞 PancakeScanner v3.0 (PowerShell)

 **PancakeScanner** is a fast, lightweight, and completely open-source Windows security scanner built with PowerShell.
-It scans your system in less than 3 seconds to detect hidden registry startup traps, adware shortcuts, high-CPU miners, and malicious services that standard antiviruses often miss.
+It scans your system in less than 3 seconds to detect hidden registry startup traps, adware shortcuts, high-CPU miners, and malicious services that standard antiviruses often miss [INDEX: 14, 20].

 ---

 ## 🚀 Key Features (10-Point Defense System):
-* **IFEO Injection Scan:** Detects hidden Image File Execution Options registry traps used by malware to hijack system apps.
+* **IFEO Injection Scan:** Detects hidden Image File Execution Options registry traps used by malware to hijack system apps [INDEX: 18].
 * **Winlogon Shell Integrity:** Checks if core system shells (`explorer.exe` and `userinit.exe`) have been modified or replaced.
-* **Suspicious Services Audit:** Automatically scans user-writable directories (`AppData`, `Temp`, `Users`) for active malicious background services.
+* **Suspicious Services Audit:** Automatically scans user-writable directories (`AppData`, `Temp`, `Users`) for active malicious background services [INDEX: 18, 24].
 * **Smart Task Scheduler Filter:** Hides hundreds of native Microsoft tasks to display only third-party custom tasks (malware persistence, network bypass utilities like Zapret, etc.).
 * **Windows Defender Exclusions Check:** Reveals if any directory has been secretly whitelisted by a trojan.
 * **HOSTS File Analysis:** Scans for unauthorized redirection loops or anti-malware website blockades.